-1.0 - Policy Statement
+1.0 - Policy Overview

-Harassment and discrimination are unacceptable and will not be tolerated.
-Fleming College is committed to preventing harassment and discrimination and creating a safe space for everyone in our College community.
-The College is expected to be a safe and positive space where members of the College community feel able to work, learn and express themselves in an environment free from harassment and discrimination.
+Racism, hate, harassment and/or discrimination are unacceptable and will not be tolerated.
+Fleming College is committed to preventing racism, hate, harassment and/or discrimination and creating a safe space for everyone in our College community.
+The College is expected to be a safe and positive space where members of the College community feel able to work, learn and express themselves in an environment free of racism, hate, harassment and/or discrimination

-Programs and initiatives designed to benefit equity-seeking groups as identified by the College within the Equity, Diversity, and Inclusion framework, within the College community do not constitute discrimination.
+Programs and initiatives designed to benefit equity-seeking groups as identified by the College within the Equity, Diversity, and Inclusion framework, within the College community do not constitute racism, hate, harassment and/or discrimination.

 Consistent with the College's Freedom of Speech policy, the College upholds a fundamental commitment to freedom of expression and association for all community members.
-In exercising those freedoms, all community members are required to respect the rights and freedoms of others, including the right to freedom from harassment and discrimination.
+In exercising those freedoms, all community members are required to respect the rights and freedoms of others, including the right to freedom from racism, hate, harassment and/or discrimination.